Cracked Wine Cork

 Lack of Humidity

-Ideal Humidity level being between 65 and 75%,
+The ideal Humidity level is between 65 and 75%,

-above 80% the label will get damaged and mold could form on label and cork under the capsule
+above 80%, the label will get damaged, and mold could form on the label and cork under the capsule

 Too much ventilation